-The supervised field experience provides you with a practical public health experience in various domestic or international settings.
+The supervised field experience provides students with a practical public health experience in various domestic or international settings.
 Field experience allows students to apply knowledge and skills acquired in the classroom in a public health setting.
 It is intended to provide a supervised application of content and theory basic to public health, including health education.
-Field experience is available to students who have met prerequisites and typically begins at or near the conclusion of a first year MPH student's winter semester.
+Field experience is available to students who have met prerequisites and typically begins at the conclusion of a first year MPH student's winter semester.
 Field experience generally extends through spring and summer terms (May through August) of year one.
-(See Appendix 4 for Field Experience Syllabus and Appendix 5 for Field Experience Grading Rubric).
+(See Appendix 3 for Field Experience Syllabus).